Submissions

 To go to the last step, save and continue.

-2. Rules for formatting papers
+2. Standards for formatting papers (use APA standard)

 2.1 Articles

-2.1.1 General formatting
+2.1.1.
+General formatting

 2.1.1.1 Text identification elements